Radhika-coder46/demo-project/README.md

 # demo-project
-this is my first repository
+This is my first Github repository
+Author-Radhika